 The snake plant (Dracaena trifasciata) is a unique plant in that its spiky leaves come in many different sizes for your convenience, as well as its unique air-cleaning qualities.
 The snake plants clean formaldehyde and benzene from the air, which is found in cleaning products and paint.
 These products can cause irritation that results in allergy-like symptoms.

 These are also one of the lowest maintenance indoor plants that you can have, as they can survive in low light conditions and irregular watering.
 This is because they are drought tolerant, meaning you don’t have to worry about how much you water them.
-You don’t have to spend a lot of time and energy for great indoor air quality!
+You don’t have to spend a lot of time and energy on great indoor air quality!

 While the golden pothos (Epipremnum aureum) isn’t safe to eat, it has a lot of excellent air-cleaning properties!
-Working hard to remove formaldehyde and carbon monoxide from the air, the golden pothos is a popular choice for homeowners who are looking for a clean smell.
+Working hard to remove formaldehyde and carbon monoxide from the air, the golden Pothos is a popular choice for homeowners who are looking for a clean smell.
 The earthy smell of this plant provides a subtle but great scent to the air while cleaning it of toxins, making it a great option for those looking to see a change in the odor of their home.

 Call Today To Improve Your Norman Indoor Air Quality!